trevorwslee/ESP32SlidingPuzzle/README.md

 ![](images/sliding.gif)

-The DL model of this experiment is implemented with TensorFlow that I worked out by referencing to two of my previous experiments:
+The DL model of this experiment is implemented with TensorFlow Lite that I worked out by referencing to two of my previous experiments:
 * [Trying Out TensorFlow Lite Hello World Model With ESP32 and DumbDisplay](https://www.instructables.com/Trying-Out-TensorFlow-Lite-Hello-World-Model-With-/)
 * [Mnist Dataset -- From Training to Running With ESP32 / ESP32S3](https://www.instructables.com/Mnist-Dataset-From-Training-to-Running-With-ESP32-/)